Illinois homeschool tax credit guide for parents

 • The parent or guardian's name

-With a little organization, you can claim this helpful tax break each year and keep more of your hard-earned money for your family’s learning journey.
+With a little organization, you can claim this break every year and keep more of what you earn for your family's learning.

-Can I claim the Illinois Education Expense Credit if my child is fully homeschooled?
+Can I claim the credit if my child is fully homeschooled?

 Yes.
-Homeschool families can claim the Illinois Education Expense Credit if they pay for qualifying expenses like curriculum rentals, workbooks, or lab fees.
-Your homeschool must meet Illinois’ truancy law requirements to count as a qualifying school.
-Make sure you keep detailed receipts for everything you plan to claim.
+Homeschool families can claim the credit if they pay for qualifying expenses like curriculum rentals, workbooks, or lab fees.
+Your home school must meet Illinois' truancy-law requirements to count as a qualifying school.
+Keep detailed receipts for everything you plan to claim.

-Online courses can count toward the credit if you pay tuition for lessons that meet your homeschool’s core educational requirements.
-For example, recorded lectures or class subscriptions that cover required subjects may qualify.
-Be sure to save receipts that show precisely what you purchased and how it fits into your child’s curriculum.
+Online courses can count if you pay tuition for lessons that meet your homeschool's core educational requirements.
+Recorded lectures or class subscriptions covering required subjects may qualify.
+Save receipts that show exactly what you purchased and how it fits your child's curriculum.

 What if my spouse and I both file Illinois tax returns?

-If you and your child’s other parent or guardian file separate Illinois tax returns, each of you can claim an Education Expense Credit, but you cannot claim the same expenses twice.
-The combined total credit between both parents cannot exceed $750 per family.
-It’s smart to coordinate and decide who will claim which expenses to avoid any mistakes.
+If you and your child's other parent file separate Illinois returns, each of you can claim an Education Expense Credit, but you can't claim the same expense twice, and the combined total can't exceed $750 per family.
+Coordinate on who claims which expenses.

 What receipts or records do I need to keep?

-You’ll need clear proof for each expense you claim.
-Receipts should show the date, amount paid, what you purchased, and who you paid.
-For homeschoolers, also keep a note or file explaining how each item fits into your child’s educational plan in case you ever need to show more detail.
+You'll need clear proof for each expense: the date, amount paid, what you purchased, and who you paid.
+For homeschoolers, also keep a note explaining how each item fits your child's educational plan.

 How do I know if I'm claiming the right expenses?

-Qualified expenses must be directly related to your child’s required educational instruction.
-This includes rentals for books and curriculum, lab fees, and workbooks that get used up during the school year.
-If you’re unsure whether something counts, talk with a tax advisor or check the Illinois Department of Revenue’s guidelines before filing.
+Qualified expenses must be directly related to required instruction: rentals for books and curriculum, lab fees, and workbooks used up during the year.
+If you're unsure, talk with a tax advisor or check the Illinois Department of Revenue's guidelines before filing.

 Supporting your homeschool journey